 Validation of EXIM products is straightforward by comparing the extrapolative forecast with the analysis made at the forecast time (which is considered the truth) and computing established skill scores.
-Concrete figures are provided in a separate validation report [RD.2].
+Concrete figures are provided in separate validation reports [RD.2] and [RD.6].